Chino Moreno: Collaborations

 Moreno also featured in the low-budget video for the song "Carpe Diem" by fellow Sacramento hardcore act Will Haven.
 In 2007, he produced their album The Hierophant.

 Moreno makes a brief cameo in Limp Bizkit's alternate video for their 1997 single Counterfeit, seen on the single's bonus disc.

 Personal life

 Moreno has been married twice.
-He was married to his first wife, Celeste Schroeder, from 1994 to 2006; they had two children.
-He married his second wife, Risa-Mora Moreno, in 2012; the couple has one daughter.
+He was married to his first wife from 1994 to 2006; they had two children.
+He married his second wife in 2012; the couple has one daughter.
 Moreno and his family have resided in Bend, Oregon since 2013.

 Moreno had been a frequent smoker for most of his life; however, he reports that he quit in 2007.